 A mortgage is a secured debt, which means it's backed by collateral, in this case your house.
 A Chapter 7 bankruptcy can eliminate your personal financial liability for the mortgage.
 It basically wipes away what you owe on the home.
 But a Chapter 7 bankruptcy discharge doesn't eliminate the lien on the property.
 That gives the lender the ability to foreclose on the property and seek to recoup at least some of their investment.

-The reason is that it's not uncommon for a home to be foreclosed on after a bankruptcy.
+But it's also common for a home to be foreclosed on after a bankruptcy.
 Foreclosure comes with its own "seasoning period," typically at least two years for VA loans, during which you likely won't be able to secure home financing.

 Needless to say, it's this one-two punch that leads to a ton of confusion, not just among homebuyers but even attorneys and lenders themselves.

-Veterans who complete a foreclosure, deed-in-lieu of foreclosure or a short sale in conjunction with a bankruptcy will have a two-year waiting period before they can obtain a new VA-backed loan.
-At Veterans United, when that waiting period starts is based on the latest date of either the bankruptcy discharge or the transfer of the home's title.
+At Veterans United, when the foreclosure occurs is part of the consideration.
+If there's a foreclosure, a deed-in-lieu of foreclosure or a short sale in conjunction with the bankruptcy, the two-year waiting period is based on the latest date of either the bankruptcy discharge or the transfer of title of the home.